mgt-corp/cashbetcoin/doc/spec.md

 5.5 The owner must use the setMigrateFrom function on the new contract to refer to the contract address of the old contract.

+5.5.1 The setMigrateFrom function may only be used once!
+After it has been called successfully it will not allow further calls.
+This prevents the owner from arbitrarily migrating extra balance from bogus contracts.

 5.6 The owner must use the setMigrateTo function on the old contract to refer to the the contract address of the new contract.